 A credit score over 700 is considered a good credit score.
 An excellent score is in the 740-850 range.
 Here are some tips to build and/or maintain your credit score:

 - The first step to maintaining a good credit score is by paying all bills on time.
 Not all bills benefit your credit score, but they will all hurt it if you do not pay them on time and they get reported to the credit bureaus.
 This includes, but is not limited to, rent/mortgages, utility bills, loan payments, and medical bills.
+Remember, you can make payments on your loans with us online or by visiting our branch locations.

 - Don’t open accounts you don’t intend to use.
 Have a plan and a purpose for your credit cards.
 For example, if you get offered 20% off your purchase at a store when you apply for their credit card, really think about how often you shop at that store.
 If it is not often at all, there is no reason to get the card.